ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

 a privacy-protecting[^1] Boolean Beacon still may offer more query features - and therefore better usability - compared to the first Beacon concept implementations :smile:

+For detailed information about the technical implementation of the different logical scopes please see the [Framework](framework.md) documentation.

 ## Boolean Response Beacon

 A _Boolean_ Beacon is in it's response similar to Beacon v1 - _i.e._ responding